 Tax Evasion or Fraud Penalties

 In cases of tax fraud, the penalty is 75% of the tax that wasn’t reported on the return.
-This is the highest and most severe penalty you can face due to a failed audit.
+This is the highest and most severe civil penalty you can face due to a failed audit.

 What Happens If You Are Audited and Found Guilty of Tax Fraud?